 These apps will have been vetted by Apple before being approved.
-Because of this, the risk of installing an unsecure app will be lower.
+Because of this, the risk of installing a non-secure app will be lower.
 If you download and install software online that isn’t from the App Store, you’ll need to make sure that you really trust the source before you allow it access to your Mac camera feed.

 Using the Camera on a Mac Effectively